thomassuedbroecker/ce-cns-multi-tenant/documentation/README.md

 #### Basic Flow

-1. Insert email address
-2. Based on the domain of your email address you are routed to the right tenant (examples `blog.de` and `blog.com`)
-3. Login to the right realm on the identity and access management system
+1. Open the web application
+2. Authenticate at App ID.
-4. The articles are displayed according to the user role and tenant.
+3. The articles are displayed according to the user authorization.

 Here an example basic flow implementation at the local machine.